The Garden Grazer

 Vegan Burrito Bowl with Creamy Chipotle Sauce

-An easy Mexican-inspired vegan burrito bowl recipe with black beans, fresh veggies, and a creamy chipotle sauce!
-So fresh, satisfying, and easy to customize.
-(Vegan, gluten-free.)
+This easy Mexican-style vegan burrito bowl recipe features black beans, salsa rice, fresh veggies, and a creamy chipotle sauce!
+It's so fresh, satisfying, and easy to customize with your favorite additions.
+(Vegan, gluten-free, oil-free option.)

 Ingredients for Vegan Burrito Bowl

-• Black beans: Or your own favorite bean such as pinto beans or kidney beans.
+• Black beans: Or substitute your own favorite bean such as pinto beans or kidney beans.

-• Roma tomatoes: Or you can substitute cherry tomatoes or grape tomatoes for a richer, sweeter flavor.
+• Roma tomatoes: Or you can use cherry tomatoes or grape tomatoes for a richer, sweeter flavor.

-• Sweet corn: Either a fresh cooked ear or corn, canned, fire-roasted, or thawed frozen corn.
+• Sweet corn: I purchase organic corn whenever possible.
+Either use a fresh cooked ear of corn, canned corn, fire-roasted, or thawed frozen corn.
+Most of the time I use canned corn.

-• Romaine lettuce: I like crisp romaine best for this recipe, but you can use other salad greens of choice if desired.
+• Romaine lettuce: I like crisp romaine best for this recipe, but you can use other salad greens if desired.

 Customizing

-Grains: Use quinoa, Cilantro Lime Rice, or cauliflower rice instead of the salsa rice.
-You could also replace the rice entirely with baked potatoes or sweet potatoes for the base.
+Grains: Instead of the salsa rice, use quinoa, Cilantro-Lime Rice, Mexican rice, or cauliflower rice.
+Or you could replace the rice entirely with baked potatoes or sweet potatoes.

-Protein: Change up the black beans with a different plant protein such as pinto beans, red kidney beans, Chickpea-Walnut Taco Crumbles, spiced tofu (Sofritas), seasoned tempeh crumbles, etc.
+Protein: Change up the black beans with a different plant protein such as pinto beans, red kidney beans, Chickpea-Walnut Taco Crumbles, spiced tofu (Sofritas), seasoned tempeh crumbles, or your favorite vegan ground beef crumbles.

-Vegetables: Include your own favorite veggies to taste such as red onion, bell pepper, avocado, fresh cilantro, lime wedges, etc.
+Vegetables: Include other veggies to taste such as red onion, green onion, bell pepper, jalapeño peppers, etc. You could even prepare roasted or sautéed fajita veggies.

 Serving

-Top it with your favorite sauce (or a few sauces) before serving such as:
+Top it with your favorite sauce (or set out a few sauces) such as:

 • Cilantro-Lime Dressing